abpframework/abp/docs/en/Migration-Guides/Abp-7_4.md

 If you use Blazor WASM or Blazor Server UI, you should follow this section.

 ### Bumped the `Blazorise` dependencies to `1.3.1`
-In this version, the `Blazorise` dependencies are upgraded to `1.3.1` version. you should upgrade Blazorise packages to `1.3.1` in your `Blazor.csproj` file.
+In this version, the `Blazorise` dependencies are upgraded to the `1.3.1` version. you should upgrade Blazorise packages to `1.3.1` in your `Blazor.csproj` file.
 The following packages are included in the templates by default:
 - `Blazorise.Bootstrap5`
 - `Blazorise.Icons.FontAwesome`